darthsharingan/darthsharingan.github.io/thoughts-on-the-arc-benchmark/index.md

 # Thoughts on the ARC Benchmark

-_Notes on the ARC benchmark, my experience at the competition, and how it can become a long-term benchmark in AI._
+_Notes on the ARC benchmark, my experience at the competition, and how it can become a long-term benchmark in AI - [Twitter Thread](https://twitter.com/__dipam__/status/1537483997428994048)_

 # The ARC Benchmark